Singapore 101

 What is it?
 A top-notch restaurant, bar and club decked with plush daybeds and a pool by the sunkissed Sentosa beach.

-Don’t miss: Make a splash at the pool for that refreshing cool-down.
-Plus, stay to catch the sunset by the beach.
-Reservations are strongly encouraged to enter Tanjong Beach Club.
+Don’t miss Make a splash at the pool for that refreshing cool-down, and stay to catch the sunset by the beach.
+Reservations for daybeds by the pool or beach are strongly recommended, especially on weekends.

 Advertising